At Transformational Learning Opportunities, we know five important things about 21st Century learning:

 Learning-to-Learn Programs:- These programs are expanded learning-to-learn workshops that include a variety of real-world experiments focused on defining, developing, and using your new learning skills so that you can effectively and successfully manage your own development.
 These learning-to-learn programs are designed jointly, implemented by you, and supported by me.
 Each learning experiment is designed to rewire and retrain your mind and your brain.
 You will use the experiential and transformative skills and techniques you’ve mastered -– specific skills like Mindfulness, Critical Reflection, Conceptual Association, Conceptual Integration, and Purposive Experimentation -– to accelerate your development.
 These real-world experiments are the time and the place where you rehearse and refine your personal and professional learning experiments until you’re confident in your mastery of the learning skills and techniques you’ll need to accomplish your unique work and life goals.

-Over the past couple of years, we’ve learned that each person who joins our learning-to-learn programs comes to us with different learning skills and different developmental needs.
-Many who join us also bring with them a good measure of skepticism.
-As a result, we’ve discovered that, up front, it’s useful to start with one or more conversations that explore why and how the world-wide sense of uncertainty, the accelerating rates of change, and the unprecedented levels of complexity that we’re all now facing are powerful reasons why each of us needs to learn at least a little about their own learning strengths and weakness.
-And a little about the best ways to develop the new knowledge and the relevant expertise that our work and our lives require.
+Over the past couple of years, we’ve discovered that each person who joins our learning-to-learn programs comes to us with different learning skills and different developmental needs.
+Many who join us also bring with them a good measure of complacency and/or skepticism.
+As a result, we’ve discovered that, up front, it’s useful to start our learning-to-learn programs with one or more conversations that explore why and how the world-wide sense of uncertainty, the accelerating rates of change, and the unprecedented levels of complexity that we’re all now facing are powerful reasons why each of us needs to learn at least a little about the strengths and weaknesses of their own learning skills.
+And a little about the best ways to develop the new knowledge and the relevant expertise that their work and their lives require.

 We know how challenging our approach to learning is.
 Our own experience has show us that the kinds of learning we’re describing always takes time.
 Time to explore, to think through, to practice, practice and then practice some more.
 It also takes the support of a trusted coach and thought partner, someone who can guide you through all the obstacles and tipping points you’ll encounter during your learning journeys.
 Regardless of whether you want to improve an existing skill, develop a new one, or successfully reframe an old belief into a new mode of thinking, all your learning journeys will follow a path that’s marked by risk, loss, and vulnerability.
-Which is why these days, all of us all of the time, need a coach / thought partner to support and encourage our learning efforts.
+Which is why these days, all of us all of the time, need a coach/thought partner to support and encourage our learning efforts.
 Click the navigation button below to schedule an exploratory conversation that will help you define your distinct learning-to-learn needs and interests.
+If you’d rather arrange a personal demonstration that would help you get a closer look at how we do what we do, click the “arrange” navigation button below.
+We’ll get right back to you.